 While we do a lot of berries here on the farm for tea, we do not actually grow as many berries as we do flowers.
 Edible flowers provide not only medicinal properties to some of our teas, but they are beautiful to boot.
 There is nothing like a pop of color from flower petals to bring an herbal tea to life.

 There are so many edible flower options!
-Marigolds, bachelor buttons, cornflowers, chicory flowers, rose petals, calendula, sunflowers, nasturtiums, poppy's, elder flowers, echinacea and the list goes on and on.
+Marigolds, bachelor buttons, cornflowers, chicory flowers, rose petals, calendula, sunflowers, nasturtiums, poppies, elderflowers, echinacea, and the list goes on and on.
 The trick here though is being able to sacrifice the beauty in the yard to the dehydrator.

 For flowers like roses, calendula/marigolds, bachelor buttons or chamomile there are two methods of drying in the dehydrator.
 One is to pluck the petals off ahead of time and the other is to dry on the flower head and then remove the petals after dehydration.
 Here on the farm we prefer to dry and then pluck the petals off things like bachelor buttons and calendula, with roses and marigolds we pluck the petals first and then dry.
 Try both and see which way you prefer!